 When righteousness is defined by men, it leads to gross injustice.
 Sadly, people’s personal connection to any injustice often determines the effort and energy they devote to justice.

 In one example, a divorce attorney, motivated by greed, does everything in their power to paint their clients as the victim, because they recognize that a larger payout benefits them.
-In another example, the media, motivated by their greed and wicked agendas, invests their platform and resources into conflict to benefit financially and sway public opinion into ratings and viewership.
+In another example, the media, motivated by their greed and wicked agendas, invests their platform and resources into conflict in order to benefit financially and sway public opinion into higher ratings and viewership.
 In both these cases, “interest” refers to both the money and attention that creates the power to manipulate people.

 1 Timothy 6:10